websealevel/timetable/README.md

 # timetable

 This package provides a simple implementation of timetables.
-It provides three additional functions to format the timetables to display in your web application.
+It provides three additional functions to format the timetables for displaying them in your (web) application.

 ## Installation